bpa-gamedaygrill/bpa-gamedaygrill-csw2/README.md

 # Game Day Grill
 ## A submission for (435) BPA Web Design Competition, 2023-2024.

-This is the frontend repository for CSW Web Design Team 2.
+This is the Monorepo for CSW Web Design Team 2.

 ## Technologies Used: